Novel writing software for long books, sagas, or sprawling worlds

 an editor.

 A developmental editor reads your book once and moves on.
-Muse has read everything, is always in context, and is available at 2am when the scene isn't working.
+Pixie Dust has read every page, and it's there at 2am when the scene won't come together.

 Chapter 8 feels off but I can't put my finger on it.
 Take a look?